 2 teaspoons ground coffee, fresh from the can

-5 tablespoons (2 oz) Lilly’s Sugar-Free Chocolate Chips or equivalent sugar-free chocolate chips
+5 tablespoons (2 oz) Lily’s Sugar-Free Chocolate Chips or equivalent sugar-free chocolate chips

 5 tablespoons (2 oz) chopped pecans

 5 tablespoons (2 oz) unsweetened coconut flakes

 1 Sift together almond flour, coconut flour, salt, baking soda, and xanthan gum in a medium sized bowl.

 2 In a large bowl, cream butter with an electric mixer for 2 minutes.